open-mmlab/mmdetection/docs/getting_started.md

 **Note**: This tool is still experimental and we do not guarantee that the number is correct.
 You may well use the result for simple comparisons, but double check it before you adopt it in technical reports or papers.

-(1) FLOPs are related to the input shape while parameters are not.
+1. FLOPs are related to the input shape while parameters are not.
 The default input shape is (1, 3, 1280, 800).
-(2) Some operators are not counted into FLOPs like GN and custom operators.
+2. Some operators are not counted into FLOPs like GN and custom operators .
 Refer to [`mmcv.cnn.get_model_complexity_info()`](https://github.com/open-mmlab/mmcv/blob/master/mmcv/cnn/utils/flops_counter.py) for details.
-(3) The FLOPs of two-stage detectors is dependent on the number of proposals.
+3. The FLOPs of two-stage detectors is dependent on the number of proposals.

+#### Print the entire config

+#### Evaluating a metric

+### Model conversion

-### Publish a model
+#### Prepare a model for publishing

+`tools/publish_model.py` helps users to prepare their model for publishing.

 Before you upload a model to AWS, you may want to
-(1) convert model weights to CPU tensors, (2) delete the optimizer states and (3) compute the hash of the checkpoint file and append the hash id to the filename.
+1. convert model weights to CPU tensors
+2. delete the optimizer states and
+3. compute the hash of the checkpoint file and append the hash id to the filename.

 ```shell
 python tools/publish_model.py ${INPUT_FILENAME} ${OUTPUT_FILENAME}